 Branch and remote office

 Many large organisations have smaller remote or branch offices that create and use data.
-Examples include large medical institutions with multiple care centers, global organizations with distributed sales offices, or retail companies with stores in multiple cities.
+Examples include large medical institutions with multiple care centers, global organisations with distributed sales offices, or retail companies with stores in multiple cities.
 In all of those scenarios, secure remote access to information and applications is critical, as is continued compliance with industry regulations for protecting sensitive data.

 - Improve information security by storing all data in a central, secure datacenter, rather than locally on end-devices at various locations.